Euphoria (Original Score from the HBO Series): Commercial performance

-Album track "Still Don't Know My Name" became a sleeper hit in 2020, eventually peaking at number 52 in Labrinth's native UK and becoming certified Platinum in the United States, his first solo certification in the country.
-"Formula", "Forever", "When I R.I.P.", and "Mount Everest", also charted in various countries, with the later song also appearing on Imagination & the Misfit Kid and his second Euphoria score album.
+"Still Don't Know My Name" became a sleeper hit in 2020.
+It eventually peaking at number 52 in Labrinth's native UK, and becoming certified Platinum by the Recording Industry Association of America, Labrinth's first solo certification in the country.
+"Formula", "Forever", "When I R.I.P.", and "Mount Everest", also charted in various countries, with the later song also appearing on Imagination & the Misfit Kid and Euphoria Season 2 Official Score (From the HBO Original Series).